 Purple queen may cause some allergic problems that may pertain for several months.
 So, it is not fatal for dogs or pets, but you have to be careful.

 Is Purple Heart Plant Toxic to Cats or Not?

-Contact allergy is the same in cats as in the dogs.
-Cats get allergy when they come in contact with purple heart plant.
+Contact allergy is the same in cats as in dogs.
+Cats get allergies when they come in contact with purple heart plant.
 So, grow it at a place or in the pots that are inaccessible for pets.